longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^^^^^^^

 When you pick a ruleset, you will often see a bunch of output inside of this window.
-Also, if you make changes to the server in `More Game Options`_, you will see output from those settings in this window as well.
-This is actually a good way to learn what the varying server options are that can be issued via the `Server chat/command line`_.
+Also, if you make changes to the game in `More Game Options`_, you will see output from those settings in this window as well.
+This is actually a good way to learn what the varying game options are that can be issued via the `Server chat/command line`_.
 This window is read-only, however you can select text from it and copy it to paste in a text file if needed.

 Server Chat/Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^